-	The walk from Hotel Project Zentik took us about 15 minutes and was pleasant walk with many things to see.
-There were lots of colourful residential houses, some of them quite run down or not well kept, some looked more like huts than actual houses, others well painted in the vibrant Mexican hues.
+The walk into Valladolid’s bustling centre from Hotel Project Zentik took us about 15 minutes.
+We passed many colourful residential dwellings, some of them quite run down or not well kept, a few looked more like huts than actual houses, others well painted in the vibrant Mexican hues.

 Explore the Town by Foot

-Valladolid is a town that can easily be explored by foot.
-If you have small children take your little one in a pushchair and start your walk into town from your hotel, this way if they need some sleep they can have a nap in the pushchair.
+Valladolid is a town best explored by foot.
+If you have small children take your little one in a pushchair and start your walk to the centre from your hotel, this way if they need some sleep they can have a nap in the pushchair.
 There are plenty of pavements, if a little bumpy in places and nothing is too far apart.
-For those older children with a little more energy the town can also be explored by cycle without too much difficulty.
-Many of the hotels have bikes for hire.
+For those with older children and a little more energy the town can also be explored by cycle without too much difficulty.
+Many of the hotels have bikes for hire against a small fee.

 Shops and Local Markets

 We passed plenty of little corner shops all mainly selling drinks and crisps, but not much else.
-We were lucky to find a stall selling fresh fruit and vegetables where we bought some mandarins and bananas as a snack to keep us going later.
-In fact, as we found later in our travels, many supermarkets do not sell any fresh goods, Mexicans still prefer to go to the market hall and specialist shops.
+We were lucky to find a stall selling fresh fruit and vegetables, where we bought some fresh mandarins and bananas as a snack to keep us going later.
+In fact, as we found later in our travels, many supermarkets do not sell any fresh fruit and vegetables, Mexicans still prefer to go to the market hall and specialist shops.

 The Market Hall

 The Mercado Municipal was easy to reach, as it was only three or four blocks from the hotel.
-The market hall had different sections, selling everything from local fruit and vegetables to clothes, crafts and meat.
-It is a great place to stop by even if you do not need to buy anything just to get a real local experience.
+The market hall was divided into different sections, selling everything from local fruit and vegetables to clothes, crafts and meat.
+It is a great place to explore even if you do not need to buy anything just to get a real local experience.
 It also has small food stalls that serve breakfast and lunch.

 The Cathedral of San Gervaiso